dikshantsagar/FindMyBlood/README.md

 # FindMyBlood

-Final Project for CS-5337 - Advanced Software Engineering (Fall 2022)
+### Final Project for CS-5337 - Advanced Software Engineering (Fall 2022)

+Note: Firebase Database has been deactivated.